An exit contract optimization problem: Exit contract optimization problem in continuous-time setting

 \begin{remark} One can also consider different atomless measures $\{\mu^P_i\}_{i=1}^n$ for different agents in principal's problem.
-Nevertheless, by considering a measure $\mu^P$ dominating all measures $\mu^P_i$ and then modifying the rate functions $g_i$, one can still reduce principal's problem to the formulation in \eqref{eq:PrincipalPb}. \end{remark}
+Nevertheless, by considering a measure $\mu^P$ dominating all measures $\mu^P_i$ and then modifying the rate functions $g_i$, one can still reduce principal's problem to that in \eqref{eq:PrincipalPb}. \end{remark}

 In the following of the paper, we make the following technical assumptions on $(f_i, g_i)_{i=1, \cdots, n}$. \begin{assumption} It holds that

 and

 \end{assumption}